Brazosport football coach honors late athlete who battled cancer

 He will even call out his favorite play, 34 gut, in this season's first game to honor Jon and his family.

-The Bulldogs will open up their regular season on Friday, Aug.
+The Exporters will open up their regular season on Friday, Aug.
 31 at 7:30 p.m. against Hitchcock.